epfl-cs358/2024sp-helping-hand/README.md

     - `esp32-cam`: the ESP-32 Cam [Arduino](https://www.arduino.cc/) code to be able to capture an image using an HTTP request.
     - `esp32-controller`: the ESP-32 C6 code that is responsible to control the motors and press the remote's buttons on the main plate.
     - `helping_hand`: the [Flutter](https://flutter.dev/) code used to create the application from which we control the device and interact with the different microcontrollers in the system.
-- `desgin` directory: contains all the 3D modeling files and exports along with the laser cut sheets.
+- `design` directory: contains all the 3D modeling files and exports along with the laser cut sheets.
 - `diagrams` directory: contains all the protocol diagrams specifying how the different parts of the system interact with one another.
 - `documentation` directory: contains all the pictures and schematics to be able to reproduce this project.
 - `proposal` directory: the [LaTeX](https://www.latex-project.org/) document used to write the original project proposal.